Facing Heartbreak and Wondering How to Survive

 Please know that whatever you are feeling on any given day, it’s legitimate.
 If you need to cry, do it.
 If you need to unpack your feelings of anger, that’s ok.
 I would recommend calling a friend, a pastor, a trusted mentor.
 Maybe you’re having a good day – that’s awesome!
 Enjoy it!
 Whatever you’re feeling, please take time and sit with your feelings.

 You will probably need someone to talk to.
 I’m the one who can plow through and fix anything, and even I needed a professional to help me talk through my feelings.
 This is one area where you may say, “No, I don’t need this.”
 Please, make time for this one.
 It just may save your life.

-I don’t know the specifics of your situation, but I don’t need to.
-Wherever you find yourself, decide what you can handle.
+I don’t know the specifics of your situation, and I don’t need to.
+Wherever you find yourself, though, decide what you can handle.
 Will you be able to deal with one more knock-down drag-out fight?
 Can you put up with the yelling?
 Determine your boundaries and make them clear to your husband.

 And when the line gets crossed?

 Plan Your Escape